 Bernard: I was asked to sing for (famous composer) Philip Glass, whose career was at its zenith at the time.
 So now here I am, this young kid, being asked to sing for him.
 I remember walking to the studio with my girlfriend, and telling her that I was really nervous.
 Being that nervous made me angry at myself.
 So, I finally got tired of it and said, ‘Fuck it.
 I don’t care what happens.
 I’m going in there, and I’m gonna do this’.
 It was like my mantra.
 ‘Fuck It’.

-RF: You obviously overcame the crippling anxiety, but do you still get nerves?
+Robert: You obviously overcame the anxiety, but do you still get nerves?

 Bernard: Oh, absolutely.